- Books, Literature, and Writing»

 A Story that Mixes Music and German Mythology with History and Teen Drama

 This delightful book from Dan Hupalo weaves so much culture and history into a story, yet keeps it appealing to young readers.
-What happens when you play music with your friends on a magic cello?
+What happens when you play classical music with your friends (and maybe some kids who are not so friendly yet) on a magic cello?
 What if it somehow connects you to the grandfather you never knew, the Valkries, and a magical kingdom ruled by a despot?

 If this sounds intriguing, get this book to meet some teens with fairly normal problems who end up in a mess that goes well beyond normal.
-They will have to use their wits and get over their petty differences to get back home together.
+They will to use their wits and get over their petty differences to get back home together.
+This story will appeal to both boys and girls.

 International Adventure from Princila Murrell